 One of the most wondrous gifts mother nature has bestowed upon us is the gift of vision.
 The ability to see and perceive countless colors, textures, shapes, and objects is remarkable.

-When we adopt any of these habits and stick to it, it can have very harsh effects on our ocular health.
-This in time, can lead to vision deterioration and cause us to have blurry vision.
+When we adopt any of these habits and stick to them, it can have very harsh effects on our ocular health.
+This, in time, can lead to vision deterioration and cause us to have blurry vision.

-One of the simplest ways to correct poor vision is by the usage of prescription glasses.
-No matter how many problems they may cause, the sheer ability to see everything around us clearly surpasses them all.
+One of the simplest ways to correct low vision is by using prescription glasses.
+No matter how many problems they may cause, the sheer ability to see everything around us surpasses them all.

 How long does it take to get prescription glasses?